thunderbiscuit/padawan-wallet/README.md

 ## Download

-You can download the apk for this app on the [`v0.4.0` release page](https://github.com/thunderbiscuit/padawan-wallet/releases/tag/v0.4.0).
+You can download the latest apk for this app on the [`v0.5.0` release page](https://github.com/thunderbiscuit/padawan-wallet/releases/tag/v0.5.0).

 <br/>